 - Personal Injury: A claimant has two years from the date of a big rig crash to file a personal injury lawsuit with a Pittsburg truck accident lawyer.

-- Wrongful Death: If a loved one lost their life in a fatal tractor-trailer accident or later succumbed to their injuries, a wrongful death lawsuit must be filed within two years of the incident.
+- Wrongful Death: If a loved one lost was killed in a fatal tractor-trailer accident or later succumbed to their injuries, a wrongful death lawsuit must be filed within two years of the incident.

 If a claimant waits too long to file a lawsuit in civil court, they may lose the opportunity to recover financial compensation.
 If you have been injured or lost a loved one in a big rig crash, do not wait to seek assistance.
 Contact our law firm today for a free consultation to learn how we can help you and your family through this difficult situation.

 Editor's Note: This page has been updated for accuracy and relevancy [cha 4.25.22]